hubtype/botSON/source/index.html.md

 }
 ```

-It is required a state named `initial`, that is the first state in the execution flow. `initial` will only start
-after the user sends it's first input.
+It is required a state named 'initial', that is the first state in the conversation flow. 'initial' will only start after the user sends it's first input.
 Then, it will update the context, write the outputs and go to `next_step`.

-It
-is recomended that no state go to `initial`.
+TODO: implicit states

+`input_failure`

 ###label